Nonprofit Help Desk FAQ: The 411 on Form 990

 Posted By: Molly O'Connell Financial Management,

 April 15th may be circled in red on the calendars of individual tax payers, but for nonprofits, when to file with the IRS depends on what fiscal year the organization follows.
-With the deadline for many nonprofits coming up in just a few weeks, here are answers to frequently asked questions about Form 990.

 When should we file?